bazelbuild/bazel-gazelle/README.rst

   * ``disable``: .proto files are ignored.
 Gazelle will run in this mode automatically if ``go_proto_library`` is loaded from any other source, but this can be overridden with a directive.

-* ``# keep``: may be written before a rule to prevent the rule from being updated or after a source file, dependency, or flag to prevent it from being removed.
+In addition to directives, Gazelle supports ``# keep`` comments that protect parts of build files from being modified. ``# keep`` may be written before a rule, before an attribute, or after a string within a list.

 Example
 ^^^^^^^